info@kingsplace.co.uk Tel 020 7520 1440

 Contemporary / Noh Reimagined

-'Bashō' (Plantain Tree) by Konparu Zenchiku (1405–1470), a is a mesmerising tale in which the spirit of a banana plant, appearing as a middle-aged woman, embodies the Lotus Sutra’s teaching that plants too, can attain enlightenment, reflecting a vision of the harmony and equality of humans and the natural world.
+'Bashō' (Plantain Tree) by Konparu Zenchiku (1405–1470), is a mesmerising tale in which the spirit of a banana plant, appearing as a middle-aged woman, embodies the Lotus Sutra’s teaching that plants too, can attain enlightenment, reflecting a vision of the harmony and equality of humans and the natural world.
 'Bashō', is performed first time outside Japan in history.

 Book tickets Find out more